Sorry, you need to enable JavaScript to visit this website.

 4.1.
 Transport of mobile computing devices via Air Travel:

 4.1.1.
-In most cases, employees shall follow the Transportation Safety Administration (TSA) recommendation and carry mobile electronic communication equipment (laptops/tablets/phones/ mobile) devices on to flights instead of placing them inside checked baggage.
+In most cases, the user must follow the Transportation Safety Administration (TSA) recommendation and carry mobile electronic communication equipment (laptops/tablets/phones/mobile) devices onto flights instead of placing them inside checked baggage.
 A laptop, even if it is in a laptop bag, does not count as a flyer's carry-on item.

 4.2.
 VPN Usage

-VPN connections and devices are an extension of the DC Enterprise Network (DCEN) and are subject to the same rules and regulations that apply to DC government-owned equipment.
+All devices connecting to the DC networks must connect using the OCTO configured DC VPN.
+VPN connections and devices are an extension of the network and are subject to the same rules and regulations that apply to DC government-owned equipment.

 4.2.1.
-VPN connections from outside of the continental United States, Alaska, and Hawaii are blocked by policy.
-Employees wishing to establish a communication outside of the continental United States, Alaska, and Hawaii must submit a request to the City-Wide Information Technology Security (CWITS) VPN Team (vpn.octo.dl cvdc.gov/) via their Agency Chief Information Officer (CIO).
+VPN connections from outside of the United States and its territories are blocked by policy.
+Users wishing to establish a communication outside of the United States and its territories must create a ServiceNow ticket to the Security Operation Center (SOC) via their Agency CIO.

 4.2.2.
-Requests are limited to the duration of each trip.
+Requests are limited to the duration of each trip with exact dates of travel provided in the travel request.

 4.3.
 Personal Travel

-When traveling on personal leave, travel with and use of government-issued equipment (laptops, tablets, or smartphones) is not recommended.
-If required, take only devices required to maintain communications (e.g., government phone); this will minimize the opportunity for government issued equipment and data to be lost or stolen.
+Personal travel with and use of government-issued equipment (laptops, tablets, or smartphones) is not recommended.
+If required, take only devices required to maintain communications (e.g., government phone).
+This will minimize the opportunity for government issued equipment and data to be lost or stolen.

 4.4.
 Business Travel

-When traveling for business, employees will travel with the government-issued equipment required for the business purpose.
-All devices must be reviewed for sensitive data (e.g., Personal Identifiable Information (PII) or sensitive government business data); this data shall be removed from the device.
+Business travel requires that the user utilize government-issued equipment only for business functions.
+Prior to traveling, all devices must be reviewed for sensitive data, such as Personal Identifiable Information (PII) and Protected Health Information (PHI).
+All data not required for the purposes of the travel to perform business functions should be removed from the device.
 The following requirements must be met when using government-issued devices when on travel:

 4.4.1.
-Virtual Private Network (VPN): when connecting to the DC Enterprise network, VPN use is required for all devices (i.e., laptop, tablet, smartphone).
-Workforce members shall use the VPN at all times, even when not accessing the DC Enterprise Network, to reduce the risk of intercepted connections.
+Virtual Private Network (VPN): All users must follow the VPN policy when connecting to the network.
+VPN use is required for all devices (i.e., laptop, tablet, smartphone) at all times unless the device is put into “Airplane Mode”.
+The user must always use the VPN, even when not accessing the internal network, to reduce the risk of intercepted connections.
+DC VPN solutions and software purchased by DC GOV will not be installed on personal devices without prior written approval from the CISO.

 4.4.2.
 Smartphones.

-• Before departure, review device to ensure removal of Agency or District sensitive data (e.g., Personal Identifiable Information (PIT) or sensitive government business data).
+• Before departure, review devices to ensure removal of any sensitive data (e.g., PII, PHI, etc).

-• While on travel, use only Wi-Fi connections in known safe areas (e.g., hotel, business centers), avoid using Wi-Fi in areas of unknown security.
+• While on travel, use only Wi-Fi connections provided by known and legitimate providers (e.g., hotel, business centers).
+Avoid using Wi-Fi in areas of unknown security.

-• While on travel, if accessing DC Enterprise Network, use the DC Enterprise VP Client (e.g., Pulse Secure).
+• While on travel, if accessing the network, use the OCTO authorized and installed DC Enterprise VPN Client (e.g., Zscaler, Pulse Secure).

 4.4.3.
 Laptops/Tablets.

-• Before departure, review device to ensure removal of Agency or District sensitive data (e.g., Personal Identifiable Information (PII) or sensitive government business data).
+• Before departure, review devices to ensure removal of sensitive data (e.g. PII, PHI, etc).

-• Before departure, ensure the device has been encrypted using Full Disk Encryption (FOE) technology.
+• Before departure, ensure the device has been encrypted using OCTO authorized Full Disk Encryption (FDE) technology.

-• Before departure, ensure the device has the latest OCTO/Agency Management and Anti-Virus software (e.g., LANDESK, McAfee ePO) and device updates and anti-virus have been applied.
+• Before departure, ensure the device has the latest OCTO/Agency Management and Anti-Virus software (e.g., Ivanti, CrowdStrike) with the latest device updates, and anti-virus have been applied.

-• Before departure, employees must ensure their password meets District guidelines for length and security.
+• Before departure, the user must ensure their password meets District guidelines for length and security.

-• While on travel, use only Wi-Fi connections in known safe areas (e.g., hotel, business centers), avoid using Wi-Fi in areas of unknown security.
+• While on travel, use only Wi-Fi connections provided by known safe operators (e.g., hotel, business centers), and avoid using Wi-Fi in areas of unknown security.

-• While on travel, if accessing the DC Enterprise Network, use the DC Enterprise VP Client (e.g., Pulse Secure).
+• While on travel, if accessing the network, use the OCTO authorized and installed DC Enterprise VPN Client (e.g., Zscaler, Pulse Secure).

 4.5.
 Cyber Security and Counter-Intelligence Threats

 4.5.1.
-Personal travel: when traveling on personal leave, travel with and use of government-issued equipment (laptop, tablets, or smartphones) is not permitted.
+Personal travel: When traveling to a country that the US State Department identifies as a higher-level security concern, travel with, and use of government-issued equipment (laptop, tablets, or smartphones) is strongly discouraged.

-• Business travel: When traveling for business to the aforementioned countries, District issued equipment (laptop, tablet, or phone) may not be taken or utilized without Agency Director and OCTO CTO approval.
-Agency CIOs shall be responsible for forwarding the request to OCTO CTO, via the OCTO CISO, and shall implement a process to ensure employee compliance with requirements outlined in Sections 4.5.1.2 - 4.5.1.6.
-Historic reports indicate that users should not expect that devices outside of their direct control are secure, even when stored in hotel safes.
+4.5.2.
+Business travel: When traveling to a country that the US State Department identifies as a higher-level security concern, District issued equipment (laptop, tablet, or phone) must not be taken or utilized without Agency Director and CTO approval.
+Agency CIOs must be responsible for forwarding the request to CTO, via the CISO, and must implement a process to ensure the device user’s compliance with requirements outlined:

-• Employees will utilize a temporary device (laptop, tablet, phone; available through OCTOhelps or Agency IT Staff) with a tightly secured, minimally capable operating system baseline for the duration of their travel.
-Agency or District privacy or sensitive information will not be installed on this device.
-Upon return, this device will be returned to the OCTO or Agency IT staff to be reimaged using secure erase techniques.
+• The user may be issued a temporary device (laptop, tablet, phone; available through OCTOhelps or Agency IT Staff) with a tightly secured, minimally capable operating system baseline for the duration of their travel.
+Agency or District privacy, health, or other sensitive information will not be stored on this device.
+Upon return, this device will be returned to OCTO or the Agency IT staff to be reimaged using secure erase techniques.

-• Before travel, employees shall ensure their password has been changed to meet District policy.
-Upon return from travel, the employee password shall be changed.
-Use of Multi-Factor Authentication (MFA) for personal accounts is advised.
+• Before traveling, the user must ensure their password has been changed to meet District policy.
+Upon return from travel, the user’s password must be changed again.

-• While on travel, connection to the DC Enterprise Network or VPN is specifically disallowed.
+• While in transit to destination and back, connection to the network or VPN is not authorized.

 • Connection to District email clients (via OWA or Office 365) is allowed when using MFA (e.g., phone text with one-time access code).

-• Connections to other District online resources not hosted within the DC Enterprise Network (e.g., PeopleSoft, PASS, etc.) that do not use MFA are specifically disallowed.
+• Connections to other District online resources not hosted within the network (e.g., PeopleSoft, PASS, etc.) that do not use MFA are not authorized.

 4.6.
 Loss of Device

-Employees who experience a loss of District-issued mobile computing device s (e.g., laptops, tablets, smartphones) or other mobile electronic communication equipment shall immediately report the loss to their Agency CIO and Director.
-The Agency CIO shall contact the OCTO CISO.
-The Agency CIO will work with the OCTO CISO and General Counsel to determine if there was a loss of District sensitive data (e.g., Personal Identifiable Information (PII) or sensitive government business data).
+Workforce members who experience a loss of a District-issued mobile computing device (e.g., laptops, tablets, smartphones) or other mobile electronic communication equipment, must immediately report the loss to the main OCTOhelps line via phone, as well as their immediate manager.
+The user will be provided the OCTOhelps contact information in the automated email to their work account once their travel request is approved so that they can keep it in a safe location while traveling.
+The Agency CIO will work with the CISO and Agency General Counsel in instances where loss of District sensitive data may have been lost (e.g., PII, PHI, etc).

 5. Exemption